 5 Cornerstones for Materials Management Success

-Managing today's supply chains is very complex, which involves various opinions on which areas of expertise are most critical to production success.
-Each has excellent arguments for taking the top spot, materials management being one of them.
-Like oxygen to life, material flow is a driving determinant of production success.
-Without proper materials management, improper material flow and poor inventory management usually occur, resulting in unhappy customers and employees, delays, higher costs, or complete shutdowns.
+Managing today's supply chains is very complex, which involves various opinions on which areas of expertise are most critical to success.
+Like oxygen to life, material flow is a driving determinant.
+Without proper materials management, improper material flow and poor inventory management usually occur, resulting in unhappy customers, frustrated employees, delays, higher costs, or complete shutdowns.

-Material and inventory problems can make or break construction projects and have ripple effects.
-Therefore, a proper materials management program and the technology and workflows to support it are paramount to labor and other facets of successful project execution.
+Material and inventory problems can make or break construction projects and have ripple effects; therefore, a proper materials management program with the right technology and workflows to support it are paramount to labor and other facets of successful project execution.
 We've identified five cornerstones or pillars to material management success in the following article.
-Here are the 5 Cornerstones for Materials Management Success.

 1. Strong Communication & Leadership

-Success is driven by leadership at the top of any organization, and Construction is no different from the trickle-down effects to departments.
+Success is driven by leadership at the top of any organization, and Construction is no different; the trickle-down effects all departments.
 The top executives manifest individual employee behavior.
-A team must trust its leader and be compelled to carry out tasks on their company's behalf.
-In today's collaborative environment, Leaders must be willing to work alongside their team.
+A team must trust its leader and be compelled to carry out tasks on the company's behalf.
+In today's collaborative environment, leaders must be willing to work alongside their team.

-In materials management, leadership is vital because it impacts so many stakeholders (executives, field, office, suppliers, warehouse) and requires coaching opportunities; materials are the genesis of all other areas in a plant or manufacturing facility.
+In materials management, leadership is vital because it impacts so many stakeholders (executives, field, office, suppliers, warehouse) and requires coaching opportunities.
 While every department should have strong leaders, materials management is arguably the most important due to many workflows, people, and implications disruption.
-In addition, organizations with strong materials leadership will be less likely to encounter material problems.
+In addition, organizations with strong materials leadership will be less likely to encounter material and associated problems.

 2. Proper Software & Bill of Materials, Invoices, Document Routing